ON THIS PAGE: You will find out more about the factors that increase the chance of developing thyroid cancer. Use the menu to see other pages.

 Age.
 Thyroid cancer can occur at any age, but about two-thirds of all cases are found in people between the ages of 20 and 55.
 Anaplastic thyroid cancer is usually diagnosed after age 60.
-Older infants (10 months and older) and adolescents can develop MTC, especially if they carry the RET proto-oncogene mutation (see below).
+Older infants (10 months and older) and adolescents can develop medullary thyroid cancer (MTC), especially if they carry the RET proto-oncogene mutation (see below).

-- An abnormal RET oncogene, which can be passed from parent to child, may cause MTC.
+An abnormal RET oncogene, which can be passed from parent to child, may cause MTC.
+An abnormality may also be called an alteration or mutation.
 Not everyone with an altered RET oncogene will develop cancer.
 Blood tests and genetic tests can detect the gene.
 Once the altered RET oncogene is identified, a doctor may recommend surgery to remove the thyroid gland before cancer develops.
-People with MTC are encouraged to have genetic testing to determine if a mutation of the RET proto-oncogene is present.
-If so, genetic testing of your siblings and children will be recommended.
+People with MTC are encouraged to have genetic testing to determine if a mutation of the RETproto-oncogene is present.
+If so, genetic testing of parents, siblings, and children will be recommended.

-- People with MEN2 syndrome have an increased risk of MTC and other cancers.
+People with MEN2 syndrome are also at risk for developing other types of cancers.

-- Exposure to radioactive iodine (also called I-131 or RAI), especially in childhood, may increase the risk of papillary and follicular thyroid cancers.
-Sources of I-131 include radioactive fallout from atomic weapons testing during the 1950s and 1960s, nuclear power plant fallout (for example, the 1986 Chernobyl nuclear power plant accident and the 2011 earthquake that damaged nuclear power plants in Japan), and environmental releases from atomic weapon production plants.
+Exposure to ionizing radiation, including radioactive fallout from atomic weapons testing during the 1950s and 1960s and nuclear power plant fallout.
+Examples include the 1986 Chernobyl nuclear power plant accident and the 2011 earthquake that damaged nuclear power plants in Fukushima, Japan.
+Another source is environmental release of I-131 from atomic weapon production plants.

 Diet low in iodine.
-Iodine is needed for normal thyroid functioning.
+Iodine is needed for normal thyroid function.
 In the United States, iodine is added to salt to help prevent thyroid problems.

 Race.
 White people and Asian people are more likely to develop thyroid cancer, but this disease can affect a person of any race or ethnicity.